DuoLife-QNL/GraSorw/README.md

 * Graph information
   * file: the input graph file
   * num-vertices: the total number of vertices in the input graph.
-This value can be retrieved from the output log when converting the original graph to undirected.
+On toy graphs, this value can be retrieved from the output log when converting the original graph to undirected.
   * blocksize_kb: the size of the current block and ancillary block in the engine in KiB.
 This is set for default sequential partitioning.
 * Run-time configuration
   * nThreads: number of threads during execution.
 Default value is the maximum thread number of your machine.